 Welcome to my blog!
-I'll be sharing my research and thoughts on the global impacts of fashion; addressing how we can change our relationship with clothing.
+I'll be sharing my research and thoughts on the global impacts of fashion; the move towards a circular economy and our changing relationship with clothing.
 Expect talk on equality, race and intersectional environmentalism.
 Resources and recommendations.
-Blog is updated monthly.

 Are you the consumer or the product?